evmizulin/pulse/README.md

 ## Deployment

 Branch `master` is automatically deployed to GitHub page, but it doesn't build automatically.
-So you need to run `npm build` locally and commit built files to repository along with your changes.
+So you need to run `npm run build` locally and commit built files to repository along with your changes.